sooryu22/documentcloud-avg-page-count-addon/README.md

-# DocumentCloud Add-On Example
+# DocumentCloud Add-On — Average Page Count

-This repository contains an example Add-On for DocumentCloud.
-It is designed to be copied and modified to allow one to easily write Add-Ons to bring custom functionality to DocumentCloud.
+This DocumentCloud Add-On allows you to select multiple documents or projects, returning basic page count stats, such as total pages, average number of pages, and link the largest and small documents with their number of pages.

 ## Files